HOME * SHAKING THE DEW FROM THE LILIES * ASPHALT JUNGLE SHORTS * SHE SPEAKS * UNHINGED * URBAN SCRAWLERS * BIOS

 David’s play, NOT ON MY WATCH, was performed in the rotunda at the City Hall for AJS III.

-Peter’s play is - MY NAME IS ART – was performed in a make-shift art gallery for AJS II.
+Peter’s play is - MY NAME IS ART – was performed in a makeshift art gallery for AJS II and resurrected for AJS X – The Deca Dance.

 She has been a finalist in the Beverly Hills/Julie Harris, Mill Mountain Theatre, Herbert Mark Newman and Theatre Unbound contests, a semi-finalist in the Chesterfield Writer’s Film Project and short-listed in the BBC/British Council International Playwriting Competition.
 Her play SHORT-TERM AFFAIRS is in 35 IN 10: THIRTY-FIVE TEN-MINUTE PLAYS (Dramatic Publishing) and was the winner in the Palm Springs National Short Play Fest, a finalist in ATL National Ten-Minute Play Contest and produced at Playwrights Circle in Palm Springs, Gallery Players, Brooklyn, and Actors on the Verge, NYC.
 She has been nominated for the Pushcart Prize, and her poems, stories, scenes and monologues have appeared in many literary magazines and anthologies.
 Donna’s Website